-- ^{1.} Use laboratory techniques and instruments to apply the scientific method to test hypothesis. - 2.
+- 1. Use laboratory techniques and instruments to apply the scientific method to test hypothesis. - 2.
 Design procedures for acquiring information from experimentation. - 3.
 Record, analyze, and extract information from data acquired and write a technical report.

-PHYS 170 General Physics I (4) KCC AA/DP
+PHYS 170 General Physics I (4) KCC AA/DP and KCC AS/NS

-4 hours lecture per week Prerequisite(s): Credit or concurrent enrollment in MATH 242.
+Prerequisite(s): Credit or concurrent enrollment in MATH 242.

 Recommended Preparation: PHYS 100; and MATH 231 or MATH 243.